MakuwaDev/UW-Projects/Year2/Concurrent Programming/Task1/README.md

 - Implementations must not use `CompletableFuture<T>` or its derivatives.

 ## ⚠️ Disclaimer
 The source code assumes different directory names than those implemented in this repository.
-This was done, as to not confuse the user, but now for the code to work, one must should change the **circuits** directory name to **cp2024** or change the code accordingly.
+This was done, as to not confuse the user, but now for the code to work, one must change the **circuits** directory name to **cp2024** or change the code accordingly.